Multichannel Inventory Management: Challenges, Considerations, and Solutions

 Poor data quality has a domino effect.
 And in ecommerce, it’s particularly difficult to backtrack once inventory forecasting goes haywire since business is turning all the time.

 It doesn’t help that 54% of sellers still lack forecasting software according to a Zentail survey and try to manually calculate moving targets.
 Those same sellers often stick to a standard 30, 60, or 90-day forecasting model.
-They lack centralised, real-time data to catch new buying behaviours and reorder (or scale back) products at a moment’s notice.
+They lack centralised, real-time data to catch new buying behaviors and reorder (or scale back) products at a moment’s notice.

 High order defect rate (ODR)